Articles by The Professional Trustee Team

 A way of dealing with your money personality is to get some help.
 Sitting down with an impartial, trained person can often shed a whole new light on your financial affairs.
 They can help you modify your behave, set budgets and goals, put in debt repayment plans, look at wealth creating opportunities for you and generally help you achieve your desired financial goals.

-Gilligan Rowe & Associates currently help clients with their money personalities and money goals via Life On Line.
+Gilligan Rowe & Associates currently help clients with their money personalities and money goals via Wealth Suite.
 This product gives you a detailed snapshot of where you are now, which in turn gives you valuable information enabling you to set realistic money objectives.
 It could be as simply as getting out of debt or putting money away for your kids education or it might be a tad more ambitious such as purchasing one or two rental properties or adding to your current property portfolio.
-One of the keys to creating wealth is making sure you know where your money is going and is your money working for you, Life Online will show and track this for you, click here for a demonstration.
+One of the keys to creating wealth is making sure you know where your money is going and is your money working for you, Wealth Suite will show and track this for you.

 We are at the beginning of a brand new year and I think this is an ideal opportunity to review where we are financially and where we'd like to travel to.
 If you think you could benefit from some impartial advice on how you could handle your money personality and affairs, request a meeting.